Neck Shoulder Exercise – Y Exercise To Stabilize Scapulo-Humeral Rhythm

-Shoulder and neck problems often continue even after a reasonable period of rest, physical therapy, medication, injections and even surgery.
-Neck and shoulder pain is often attributed to some injury or structural pathology seen on an MRI or X-Ray.
-However, we often see pain problems are becoming more persistent and chronic.
+Shoulder and neck problems often continue even after a reasonable period of rest and treatment like physical therapy, medications, injections and even surgery.
+Neck and shoulder pain is often related to an injury or structural problem found imaging studies.
+However, we often see pain problems are becoming more chronic and persistent.

-Recently a more functional approach has come into play and the focus of neck and shoulder pain assessment has shifted from diagnosis of structural pathology found on MRI’s and x-rays to one based more on functional pathology.
-This dysfunction may be the missing link in the management of persistent neck and shoulder pain.
-This includes the assessment and correction of faulty movement patterns which can often be the source of biomechanical overload.
+With a more functional approach, dealing with neck and shoulder pain shifts from a strictly structural focus from findings on MRI’s and x-rays to one based more on a functional type of pathology.
+This dysfunction can be the missing link in managing more persistent neck and shoulder pain that has not responded to traditional therapeutic measures.
+This includes assessing and correcting faulty motion patterns which can be the source of maintaining biomechanical overload.

-It is possible to have shoulder or neck pain without any relevant structural pathology on an MRI or X-Ray or to mistakingly attribute structural problems found on imaging studies to be directly related to neck and shoulder pain.
-Many people have also been shown to have arthritis, or other structural problems such as a rotator cuff tear without having any symptoms at all.
+It is possible to have shoulder or neck pain without any associated structural pathology as seen on imaging studies or to attribute these problems to be directly related to the condition.
+Many people display arthritis or other problems like a rotator cuff tear without any symptoms.

-Functional pathology of the motor system is basically, dysfunctional movement and the most important type of dysfunction is a faulty movement pattern.
-In the upper back, shoulder girdle or neck area the key faulty movement pattern is an abnormal scapulohumeral rhythm.
+Functional pathology of the motor system is basically dysfunctional movement and the most important type of dysfunction is a faulty movement patterns.
+In the upper back, shoulder girdle or neck area the key faulty movement pattern is an abnormal scapulo-humeral rhythm.
 This causes the shoulder girdle to shrug up towards the ear(s) and results in increased neck and shoulder muscle tension, rounded shoulders, and forward head posture.
-This dysfunction can cause pain or loss of performance.
+This dysfunction can cause pain or decreased performance.

 Overhead Pull Down (a) normal (b) abnormal (shrugged).

-Once identified by a healthcare professional, this faulty scapulo-humeral movement pattern or shrugged shoulder(s) should be the first goal of treatment for pain or training to build physical capacity for better performance.
-A simple training method called the Y exercise can be used to both identify and correct such a dysfunctional neck and shoulder movement pattern.
+Once identified by a healthcare professional, this faulty scapulo-humeral motion pattern or shrugged shoulder(s) should be the first goal of treatment for pain, posture correction or physical training to affect better performance.
+A simple training method called the Y shoulder exercise can be used to both identify and correct dysfunctional in neck and shoulder movement patterns.

-The Y exercise involves testing and training with the arms in an overhead position making a letter Y shape.
-Some clinicians or trainers will also use the T or W position.
+The Y neck shoulder exercise involves testing and training with the arms in an overhead position making a letter Y shape.

 – Stand facing a wall (about 1-2 inches away)